 - Centres are required to submit marks online by the specified date in May each year.
-A moderation sample based on the overall rank order for the total entry will be automatically generated when marks are submitted and the sample must be sent to the moderator to arrive by the specified date in May each year. - The internal completion date is determined by the centre and the centre must take into account time needed for internal assessment, internal moderation and submission of marks to WJEC. - Individual cover sheets, available on the WJEC Eduqas website, will be used for recording marks to be sent to the moderator.
-Centres must retain copies of all mark sheets sent to the moderator. - All work and associated documentation for learners in the sample must be submitted to the moderator by the required date in May. - All necessary documentation can be found on the WJEC Eduqas website. - As a result of the moderation, the marks of learners may be adjusted to bring the centre's marks into line with the national standard.
-If required, the moderator will ask for additional samples of work and if necessary, the work of all learners will be called for and externally moderated regardless of entry numbers.
-In this case, all of the work will be sent to the moderator. - All centres will receive detailed feedback from the moderation in August. - All work not submitted to WJEC should be retained by the centre until December of the year of certification.
+A moderation sample based on the overall rank order for the total entry will be automatically generated when marks are submitted and the sample must be uploaded for moderation by the specified date in May each year. - The internal completion date is determined by the centre and the centre must take into account time needed for internal assessment, internal moderation and submission of marks to WJEC. - Individual cover sheets, available on the WJEC Eduqas website, will be used for recording marks to be submitted.
+Centres must retain copies of all mark sheets uploaded for moderation. - All work and associated documentation for learners in the sample must be uploaded for moderation by the required date in May. - All necessary documentation can be found on the WJEC Eduqas website. - As a result of the moderation, the marks of learners may be adjusted to bring the centre's marks into line with the national standard.
+If required, additional samples of work will be requested and, if necessary, the work of all learners will be called for and externally moderated regardless of entry numbers.
+In this case, all of the work will be uploaded for moderation. - All centres will receive detailed feedback from the moderation in August. - All work not submitted to WJEC should be retained by the centre until December of the year of certification.